keybase/book-content/02-chat/03-features.md

 * anyone added to the team after an exploding message is sent will not be able to read it, even if it hasn’t yet exploded

 ### Coin flips
-If you need to make a really important decision—should you take that job?
-Buy a Corvette?—Keybase can help.
-Type `/flip` into a chat, and you’ll get a totally randomized heads-or-tails coin flip.
+Coin flips can help you make a really important decision—should you take that job?
+Buy a Corvette?
+Type `/flip` into a chat and you’ll get a totally randomized heads-or-tails coin flip.

 There are lots of other randomly generated things you can use for more fun: roll a die, pick a random number in a range, shuffle a list of items, and more.